When you think about where to apply, think about what you want learning and life more broadly to be like during a health professions program:

 Veterinary Medicine: Association of American Veterinary Medical Colleges, Start Class Veterinary Program Directory

-Want to learn more about applying to dental, medical, physical therapy, or physician assistant programs?
+Want to learn more about applying to health professional programs?
 Sign up for a CPHA Application Course.
 These are Canvas courses that serve as resource libraries.
-Each one introduces you to the ins-and-outs of applying to these programs.
-We hope to add to this list of application courses in coming years.
-Please stay tuned!
+Each one introduces you to the ins-and-outs of applying to programs.